kevonc/kevoncheung.com/content/articles/20210619-avoid-doing-what-you-like.md

 ---
-title: "Avoid doing what you like"
+title: Avoid doing what you like
-date: "2021-06-19"
+date: '2021-06-19'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: avoid-doing-what-you-like
-slug: "avoid-doing-what-you-like"
+topic: entrepreneurship
 ---

 I was chatting with a community builder friend and he asked me, "What's the thing that offers the most value in your community?"